dirklach/frontend-framework-dirk-lach/README.md

 ## General › Declaration order

-You should decide on a style of ordering for your declarations on a project-by-project basis.
-I suggest using either alphabetical or type order, as shown in the following example: (inspired by [Idiomatic CSS](https://github.com/necolas/idiomatic-css#declaration-order))
+Choose a style for organizing your CSS declarations based on the needs of each project.
+I recommend either alphabetical or type-based ordering, as demonstrated in the following example (inspired by Idiomatic CSS).

 ```css
 .selector {